How Equily detects shared holdings between your ETFs and mutual funds.

 Multiplies the overlap by your allocation to each fund to determine the portfolio-level impact.

-Portfolio Impact = (Allocation to Fund 1 + Allocation to Fund 2) × Overlap %
+Portfolio Impact = (Allocation Fund 1 + Allocation Fund 2) x Overlap %

 Fund overlap affects the Diversification factor in your EPR score.
-Here's how the impact levels work:
+The impact is categorised into four levels.

 EPR calculates your effective diversification — accounting for overlap between funds rather than just counting the number of funds you hold.

-Some fund combinations have structural overlap due to how they're constructed:
+Some fund combinations have structural overlap due to how they are constructed.

 Total Market + Large Cap

-Total market funds (like VTI or FSKAX) contain all the stocks in large cap funds (like VOO or VFIAX).
-The S&P 500 represents approximately 80% of the total US market by capitalization.
+Total market funds like VTI or FSKAX contain all the stocks in large cap funds like VOO or VFIAX.
+The S&P 500 represents approximately 80% of the total US market by capitalisation.

 Global + Regional